 One of our main motivations for running this journal is that hearts and minds don’t change when we shove facts down peoples’ throats.
 They change when we call back to our roots as human beings and connect through intimate storytelling and narrative.
 We hope to receive submissions that incite a range of emotions, but that can be linked back to true events and facts about the world.

 Brit Barnhouse Editor-in-chief

-Brit Barnhouse is a writing studies student at the University of Washington Tacoma.
-A list of her published work can be seen on her author website and heard in the Boldly Went podcast.
+Brit Barnhouse has a BA in Creative Writing from the University of Washington, Tacoma and is pursuing an MFA in Nonfiction Writing from Portland State University.
+Her published work can be seen on her author website and heard in the Boldly Went podcast.
 When not writing about the ever-blurred lines between animals and humans, she can be found hoping for close encounters with whales in the Puget Sound, giving her dogs belly rubs, or tossing treats out to the neighborhood crows.